Public humiliation: Public punishment

-The simplest is to administer painful corporal punishment in public - the major aim may be deterrence of potential offenders - so the public will witness the perpetrator's fear and agony.
+The simplest is to administer painful corporal punishment in public—the major aim may be deterrence of potential offenders—so the public will witness the perpetrator's fear and agony.
 This can either take place in a town square or other public gathering location such as a school, or take the form of a procession through the streets.
 This was not uncommon in the sentences to Staupenschlag (flagellation by whipping or birching, generally on the bare buttocks) in various European states, up into the 19th century.
-A naval equivalent was Flogging round the fleet on a raft taken from ship to ship for consecutive installments of a great total of lashes.
+A naval equivalent was "Flogging round the fleet" on a raft taking a person from ship to ship for consecutive installments of a great total of lashes.
 In some countries, the punishment of foot whipping is executed in public to this day.

 Torture marks

-The 1774 tarring and feathering of British customs agent John Malcolm soon after the Boston Tea Party.
+The 1774 tarring and feathering of Boston customs agent John Malcolm soon after the Boston Tea Party.

 The humiliation can be extended; intentionally or not; by leaving visible marks, such as scars.
 This can even be the main intention of the punishment, as in the case of scarifications, such as human branding.
 Other examples of physical torture or modification used as public humiliation throughout history include ear cropping (starting in ancient Assyrian law and the Babylonian Code of Hammurabi and extending into the 1800s in parts of the US) and tarring and feathering.